Javi Poves: Playing career

 Born in Madrid, Poves played youth football with hometown clubs Atlético Madrid and Rayo Vallecano, going on to make his senior debut in amateur football also in the community, with Rayo Vallecano B, Las Rozas CF and CDA Navalcarnero.
-In 2008 he joined Sporting de Gijón, being assigned to the reserves in Segunda División B.
+In 2008 he joined Sporting de Gijón, being assigned to the reserves in the Segunda División B.

 Poves made his first and only appearance for the Asturians' first team on 21 May 2011, playing in the goalless La Liga draw at Hércules CF on the final day of the season as a second-half substitute for David Barral.
 He refused to use a bank account and returned a free car which Sporting had given to each of their players, and retired in August 2011 for reasons of conscience, stating:

-Flat Earth FC
+Flat Earth

 Poves made a return to football on 12 July 2014, signing with Madrid-based UD San Sebastián de los Reyes of Tercera División.
 Two years later he joined Móstoles Balompié, where he became president and received international attention for renaming the club Flat Earth FC before their debut season in the fourth tier in 2019; he publicly endorsed the theory of a Flat Earth.

 Wishing to break precedents and bring different perspectives to his club, Poves hired former Spain international Laura del Río as Flat Earth's manager in August 2019; she became the first woman to lead a men's team in the country.
 After two wins were followed by seven games without a victory, she was dismissed on 29 October and replaced by predecessor Javier de Lucas.

 During the COVID-19 pandemic, Poves and his club uploaded social media posts against vaccines and face masks.
 He announced that he was leaving on 6 December 2020, but two days later said that his words were misinterpreted; he released a long statement including "Perhaps, bearing the burden of being the only club in the world that strives for the liberation of mankind from this enslaving system to which we submit, is on occasion an extra emotional burden that I have to learn to manage".

-In July 2021, Flat Earth FC was acquired by CF Fuenlabrada, being renamed CF Fuenlabrada Promesas Madrid 2021.
+In July 2021, Flat Earth was acquired by CF Fuenlabrada, being renamed CF Fuenlabrada Promesas Madrid 2021.